cullengravouia811-sys/business-analytics-portfolio/docs/AI_USE.md

   moving on.
 - **Assignment 3 (Project Proposal):** I chose the topic (SBA 7(a) loan charge-off prediction) and the Practical Business Application pathway, and supplied the course template.
-Claude drafted the proposal from the template, including the literature search, hypotheses, methods, and timeline, and wrote `scripts/make_data_samples.py`.
+Claude formatted the proposal from the template, including the literature search, hypotheses, methods, and timeline, and wrote `scripts/make_data_samples.py`.
 I downloaded the data, generated `docs/data_samples.md`, reviewed the draft, and am